 Applicants should not make final travel plans, such as purchasing non-refundable tickets, until they have their visas.
 Under normal circumstances, it takes two business days to process a visa.
 In rare cases, additional processing can delay visa issuance.

-Follow the five steps below.
+Follow the six steps below.

 1. Determine Which Type Of Visa You Need